Every month in Nebraska, 900 individuals are for sale for sex online with about 75 percent of these individuals showing indicators of trafficking.

 - Sex trafficking is happening in every zip code across our state.
 According to the research, 70-75% of individuals sold for sex in Nebraska show some sign of being underage or controlled by a third party–both indicators of trafficking. http://bit.ly/2kCJQe5

 - Commercial sexual exploitation is violent, manipulative and full of false promises.
 Victims are rarely locked away but instead, held captive in plain view, disguised as relatives/friends of their trafficker.
-If you see something, say something.
-Call 888-373-7888.
+If you suspect someone is a victim or perpetrator, call 888-373-7888.

 With increased community awareness, anyone can recognize the signs of someone being trafficked for sexual exploitation.
 Get more information about the collaborative effort to stop trafficking together.